Yanet Garcia Shows Off Round Derriere In Tight Snakeskin Leggings

 Yanet Garcia took to Instagram to share a sexy gym selfie that showed her in pair of tight, snakeskin leggings.
 Even though she reports the weather in her home country of Mexico, Garcia has been spending a lot of time in Los Angeles recently.
-That is where her boyfriend Lewis Howes lives and the two seem to be getting pretty serious.
+That is where her boyfriend Lewis Howes lives, and the two seem to be getting pretty serious.
 In the latest update to her feed, the brunette bombshell geotagged her location at Ten Thousand, a luxury apartment building in Los Angeles, where she has been for the past few days.

 She looked casual for the sweat session, wearing her long, dark locks parted in the middle and slicked back in a low bun.
 Garcia ditched her usual application of makeup, sporting a fresh and makeup-free face instead while she let her beautiful bronze skin shine through.
 The “World’s Hottest Weather Girl” also appeared to be jamming out during her workout and had a pair of white headphones on the top of her head.